Sitefinity/sitefinity-admin-app-extensions/README.md

   ## Sitefinity CMS Admin App sample extensions

 Leveraging the API-first approach of the Admin App, you can extend and add functionality, for example, in the *Actions* menu, in the grid, or for editing of items.
 The examples in this repository demonstrate the main extensibility points of the API.

-You can extend the Admin App API independently of the Sitefinity CMS in any IDE that you work with.
+You can extend the Admin App API independently of the Sitefinity CMS in any IDE that you work with, for example, Visual Studio, Webstorm, Notepad++, and so on.
 Thus, you can develop and test your extended functionality against multiple Sitefinity CMS environments, local or external.
 Once finished, you can plug in your new functionality by producing a bundle and deploying it to your project.

 ### Prereqiusities